ouvroir/display/communications/DH24/index.md

 Focusing on the expographic configuration `but` compatible with CIDOC-CRM

-Other ontological works have addressed art exhibitions but have not con

 **Semantic web technologies provide an abstract model for effectively reasoning about incomplete and sometimes contradictory documentation.**

 ===vvvvvv===